favasconcelos/favasconcelos/README.md

 **"Hello!
 Felipe here, can you all hear me?"**

-Currenlty living in Spain fixing and creating new bugs Adidas, trying to discover the hidden gems of Europe, 🚗 around Spain whenever is possible and being amazed by this country.
+🇧🇷 currenlty living in 🇪🇸 fixing and creating new bugs @Adidas, trying to discover the hidden gems of 🇪🇺, 🚗  around whenever is possible and being amazed in every corner.

 Wanna reach me?
 - https://avasconcelos.com/